erf/vis-plug/README.md

 # vis-plug

-Experimental plugin and theme manager for the [vis](https://github.com/martanne/vis) editor.
+Experimental plugin manager for [vis](https://github.com/martanne/vis).

 [Configure](#configure) plugins and themes in `visrc.lua`.

-List, install and update plugins and themes using the [Commands](#commands).
+List, install and update using [Commands](#commands).

-Plugins are required at startup.
-Plugins and themes are optionally installed on startup.
+Plugins are required and optionally installed on startup.

-Plugins and themes are installed to the default `visrc` folder.
+Plugins are installed to the default `visrc` folder.

+> If you want something simpler consider [vis-outdated](https://github.com/erf/vis-outdated)

 # Install